 Intraocular Lens Implant Options

 There are several different IOL options available to help each patient achieve the best possible results from cataract surgery.
-There are 2 main options: MONOFOCAL and MULTIFOCAL.
+Our practice provides IOL options including monofocal, multifocal, and extended depth of focus lenses.
+We will help you to determine which IOL is best for your lifestyle and vision needs.
 If you have astigmatism, you would need a TORIC IOL (which can either be monofocal or multifocal).

 Not all lens options are suitable for your lifestyle demands and not everyone is a candidate for all of the IOL options.
 These choices are discussed in depth at your consultation with your surgeon.
 Find out what IOL options we offer here.